The Scotia Plate and the South Sandwich Plate: Southern Tectonic Dynamics

 Scotia Plate

 The Scotia Plate is a relatively minor tectonic plate situated beneath the Scotia Sea, positioned at the southern edge of the South Atlantic Ocean and the northern boundary of the Southern Ocean.
-Stretching approximately 800 km in width and 3,000 km in length, the plate is in constant motion, drifting WSW at a rate of about 2.2 centimeters (.86 inches) per year.
+The plate, stretching approximately 800 km in width and 3,000 km in length, is in constant motion, drifting WSW at a rate of about 2.2 centimeters (.86 inches) per year.
 Much like the Caribbean Plate connects the northernmost Andes to North America, the Scotia Plate links the southernmost Andes to the Antarctic Peninsula.

 The plate shares its borders with significant neighboring plates: the South American Plate to the north, the Antarctic Plate to the south and west, and the South Sandwich Microplate to the east.
 The Scotia Plate is mainly submerged, with exceptions such as the southern tip of South America (Isla de los Estados near Tierra del Fuego) and the South Georgia Islands on its northeastern edge, revealing the exposed elements of the oceanic ridge known as the Scotia Arc.